+Go to front of vehicle and check thatlow

+beams are on and both of the four-way

+flashers are working.

+Push dimmer switch and check thathigh

-- Go to front of vehicle and check that low beams are on and both of the four-way flashers are working. - Push dimmer switch and check that high beams work. - Turn off headlights and four-way emergency flashers. - Turn on parking, clearance, side-marker and identification lights. - Turn on right turn signal and start walk-around inspection.
+- Push dimmer switch and check thathigh beams work. - Turn off headlights and four-way emergency flashers. - ☐ Turn on parking, clearance, side-marker and identification lights. - Turn on right turn signal and start walk-around inspection.